News and Events Page Banner Image

 Revenue Neutral Rate Notices

-You should have recently received an interesting – and perhaps hard to understand – notice in the mail from Reno County earlier this week.
+Every year in the summer, you should receive an interesting – and perhaps hard to understand – notice in the mail from Reno County.
 Pursuant to K.S.A.
-79-2988, the county has mailed the required Revenue Neutral Rate (RNR) Notice to all property owners.
+79-2988, the county mails the required Revenue Neutral Rate (RNR) Notice to all property owners.

 The law requires counties to send taxpayers a notification of the revenue neutral rate compared to the proposed tax rates for each taxing entity that has expressed its intent to exceed its revenue neutral rate.